yfde/comp3021/README.md

 ## Reference Implementation

-We provide a demostration of reference implementation of this assignment.
+We provide a demonstration of reference implementation of this assignment.
-The demostration video can be found on [YouTube](https://youtu.be/LiIyaaoaWxI).
+The demonstration video can be found on [YouTube](https://youtu.be/LiIyaaoaWxI).

 ### Download JavaFX